earthlab/earthpy/CONTRIBUTING.rst

 Documentation Updates
 =====================

-Improving the documentation and testing for code already in EarthPy is a great way to get started if you'd like to make a contribution.
+Improving the documentation and testing for code already in Matplotcheck is a great way to get started if you'd like to make a contribution.
 Please note that our documentation files are in
 `ReStructuredText (.rst)
 <http://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html>`_
 format and format your pull request accordingly.

-To create a vignette for an EarthPy workflow, create a ``.py`` file that shows the necessary steps to complete the workflow.
+To create a vignette for an Matplotcheck workflow, create a ``.py`` file that shows the necessary steps to complete the workflow.
 Make sure the file name begins with ``plot`` in order to ensure that the vignette is correctly built.
 Store the vignette in the ``examples`` folder within the ``earthpy`` directory.
-EarthPy uses Sphinx Gallery to build vignettes.
+Matplotcheck uses Sphinx Gallery to build vignettes.
 Help for formatting and building vignettes can be found on `their website <https://sphinx-gallery.github.io>`_.